-The review of the sampled cases (not including the expunged cases) determined that the Department complied with this task in 77% of the arrests with a margin of error of $\pm -3\%^7$.
+The review of the sampled cases, (not including the expunged cases) for the current reporting period, determined that the Department complied with this task in 83.2% of the arrests with a margin of error of $\pm -3\%$.
 The primary reason for non-compliance was the absence of an explanation of why a non-custodial disposition was not appropriate in the case.
 Therefore, it was determined that the Department was not in compliance (the Auditor's Manual makes clear that for this task material compliance and compliance are treated without distinction).
+This finding of noncompliance has been consistent since our first monthly review in April of 2011.
+Sampled cases reviewed in each month since then have consistently found that the arrest reports do not meet the requirements in departmental policies adopted in response to the Voluntary Agreement.
+Table 1 shows the monthly levels of compliance beginning in April 2011 (411 in the Table) through September of 2014 (914 in the Table).
+These data demonstrate there has been no systematic improvement in arrests reports for quality of life offenses during this period8.